Apartment Buzzer: Your Complete Buyer’s Guide for 2026

 Apartment buzzer hardware may include:

-• A door release button: Apartment buzzers with door release buttons allow tenants to open the door remotely.
-Pressing the button unlocks the front door for a certain amount of time to let visitors into the building.
+• door-release button: Apartment buzzers with door-release buttons allow tenants to open the door remotely.
+Pressing the button unlocks the front door for a set period, allowing visitors into the building.

 • A talk button: Some buzzer systems require users to hold down a talk button to engage the microphone and speak to the person on the other end.